Gabrielle Solis: Season 3

-The third season opens six months later, near the end of Xiao-Mei's pregnancy and in the midst of Gabrielle and Carlos' divorce proceedings.
-When Xiao-Mei gives birth, doctors discover that they had accidentally switched the Solis' embryo with another couple's and the Solis' embryo was not inseminated.
-Xiao-Mei moves out and Gabrielle and Carlos are left without a child.
-Despite this, their divorce proceedings become complicated and vindictive.
-Following Gabrielle's divorce, she teams up with her personal shopper Vern (Alec Mapa) to coach a group of young misfit girls for the Little Miss Snowflake Beauty Pageant.
+Six months later, Xiao-Mei nears the end of her pregnancy and Gabrielle and Carlos' are in the midst of their divorce proceedings.
+When Xiao-Mei gives birth, doctors discover that they had accidentally switched the Solis' embryo with another couples, and theirs was not inseminated.
+Xiao-Mei moves out, leaving Gabrielle and Carlos childless.

+Following the divorce, she teams up with her personal shopper Vern (Alec Mapa) to coach a group of young misfit girls for the Little Miss Snowflake Beauty Pageant.
 She briefly dates Bill Pearce (Mark Deklin) the widowed father of a girl in the pageant, before realizing that she is not yet ready to date again.
-Soon after, Zach Young (Cody Kasch) the recently wealthy son of Gabrielle's deceased friend, Mary Alice, begins pursuing Gabrielle.
+Soon after, Zach Young (Cody Kasch), the recently wealthy son of Mary Alice, begins pursuing Gabrielle.
 Though Gabrielle refuses to date him, she agrees to befriend the irresponsible and disturbed Zach.
-When Zach proposes to Gabrielle at the grand opening of the Scavos' new pizzeria, she rejects him and terminates their friendship.
+When Zach proposes to Gabrielle, she rejects him and terminates their friendship.

-Later, Victor Lang (John Slattery), a candidate for the mayor of Fairview, takes notice of Gabrielle, and arranges an encounter with her by having his chauffeur intentionally rear-end her car with his limo.
-They date casually, but Gabrielle insists that she is not interested.
-Nevertheless, they have mutual feelings of love.
-When Gabrielle learns that Carlos has started dating her neighbor, the promiscuous Edie Britt (Nicollette Sheridan), she accepts Victor's marriage proposal.
-As the wedding draws near, Gabrielle begins to have second thoughts about marrying Victor, especially after he wins the election and neglects her for his political career.
-Despite this, she marries Victor.
-However, after the wedding, Gabrielle overhears a conversation Victor has with his father Milton (Mike Farrell), where he admits to only having married her for his political gain, thus; prompting her to reignite her relationship with Carlos.
+Later, Victor Lang (John Slattery), a candidate for the mayor of Fairview, takes notice of Gabrielle, and they date casually, but Gabrielle insists that she is not interested.
+When Gabrielle learns that Carlos has started dating her neighbor, Edie Britt (Nicollette Sheridan), she accepts Victor's marriage proposal.
+As the wedding draws near, Gabrielle begins to have second thoughts, but goes through with the marriage.
+After the wedding, Gabrielle overhears a conversation Victor has, admitting to only having married her for his political gain, and starts an affair with Carlos.